 Second, you must be eligible (29 CFR §825.110(a); 2 Cal Code Regs §11087(e)), this means you:

 - Must have worked for your employer for at least one year before the start date of your leave;

 - Must have worked for your employer for at least 1250 hours during the twelve months immediately before the start of your leave; and

 - Must be employed at a worksite where your employer employs fifty or more employees within a seventy-five-mile range of that worksite (definition of “employees” includes people that are part-time or are currently on leave). *This CFRA rule was amended as of January 1, 2018, and now only requires at least 20 employees within 75-mile radius for bonding time.

 Third, the laws must cover your employer.
 To be covered, the employer must have at least fifty employees for each working day during each of the twenty or more calendar workweeks in the current or preceding calendar year.

 29 USC §2611(4)(A)(i); Govt C §12945.2(c)(2).

 What Is A Serious Health Condition?

-It is an illness, injury (including a workplace injury), impairment or physical or mental conditions that involves either: inpatient care (hospital, hospice, residential medical care facility) or continuing treatment by a healthcare provider.
+It is an illness, injury (including a workplace injury), impairment, or physical or mental condition that involves either: inpatient care (hospital, hospice, residential medical care facility) or continuing treatment by a healthcare provider.

 On the other hand, the flu has been considered a “serious health condition” in circumstances where the legal definition is met, such as in situations where there is incapacity of more than three days and at least one visit to the doctor for treatment.
 (Miller v AT&T Corp.
 (4th Cir 2001) 250 F3d 820, 832).
 Mental illness and allergies may be considered “serious health conditions.”
 (29 CFR §825.113(d)).